 The legal form of NFPs can be very different.
 Many are informal associations that are created by like-minded individuals with a common purpose, and do not take a particular legal form.
 These are commonly referred to as unincorporated associations.
-Some NFPs are formed as an incorporated association under state or territory laws, as companies limited by guarantee, or indigenous corporations under Commonwealth corporations law.
-Other legal structures include trusts and co-operatives.
-More information on some of the statutory requirements relevant to NFPs is provided in the CPA Australia guides Charities: A guide to financial reporting and assurance requirements and Incorporated associations: Reporting and auditing obligations.

-Charities form one distinct subset of NFPs, with their objectives being primarily of a charitable nature.
-The legal meaning of charity includes the charitable purposes of relieving poverty, sickness or the needs of the aged, advancing education, advancing religion and other purposes beneficial to the community.
-Examples that would fall within the other purposes category include providing not-for-profit childcare services, advancing arts and culture, health, promoting animal welfare and protecting the environment.
+Registered charities form one distinct subset of NFPs, with their objectives being primarily of a charitable nature.
+Charities operate for many purposes including relieving poverty, sickness or the needs of the aged, advancing education, advancing religion and other purposes beneficial to the community.
+Examples that would fall within the other purposes category include providing NFP childcare services, advancing arts and culture, health, promoting animal welfare and protecting the environment.
 An overwhelming majority of NFPs are not charities and they can exist for the exclusive benefit of members, or to serve a specific group of people, community or purpose.
 Examples include clubs formed for a social, recreational or sporting purpose, and professional and trade associations.